nazimboudeffa/nazimboudeffa/README.md

 * https://leanpub.com/reactcookbook (there is one with the - and it's not me) [link](https://github.com/nazimboudeffa/reactcookbook)
 * https://leanpub.com/guideducodeurphaser-streetfighter (f the slug) [link](https://github.com/nazimboudeffa/phaser-cookbook/tree/master/guides)

-You can find also some [unfinished novels projects](https://github.com/nazimboudeffa/novels), and [more novels prjects](https://github.com/nazimboudeffa/novels-ywriter) by Jacques Aïssa or some [unfinished scripts](https://app.studiobinder.com/shared/609f189dd843a3b0f36488ae) and [shots](https://app.studiobinder.com/shared/61649aaa9130908f9243de8f) by antoher author name

 # COURSES

   <p>I try to make some courses in french on <a href="udemy.png">Udemy</a></p>